 At the end of the long proceedings, Judge Spicer offered his conclusions about the matter on November 30, 1881.

 He observed that the physician who examined the dead ‘Cowboys’ stated that the wounds they received could not have occurred if their hands and arms had been in the positions that prosecution witnesses had described.
-Moreover, he said the evidence indicated that the Earps and Holliday acted within the law and that Doc Holliday, Morgan and Wyatt Earp had been lawfully deputized temporarily by Marshall Virgil Earp.
+Moreover, he said the evidence indicated that the Earps and Holliday acted within the law and that Doc Holliday, Morgan and Wyatt Earp had been lawfully deputized temporarily by Marshal Virgil Earp.

 Judge Spice continued to cite his reasons for dismissing the ‘Cowboy’s’ accusations.
 Witnesses for the prosecution state unequivocally that William Clanton fell or was shot at the first fire and Claiborne says he was shot when the pistol was only about a foot from his belly.
 Yet it is clear that there were no powder burns or marks on his clothes.
 And Judge Lucas says he saw him fire or in the act of firing several times before he was shot, and he thinks two shots afterwards.